Steering Committee Purpose

 Dr. Barbara Kirkpatrick, Gulf Coast Ocean Observing System (GCOOS)

-Dr. Barbara Kirkpatrick is the Executive Director for the Gulf of Mexico Coastal Ocean Observation System (GCOOS).
+Dr. Barbara Kirkpatrick is the former Executive Director for and now advisor to the Gulf of Mexico Coastal Ocean Observation System (GCOOS).
 She has more than 35 years of experience in human and environmental epidemiology and started her career as a Respiratory Care Supervisor at Duke University Medical Center before going on to receive a Master’s Degree in Health Occupations Education at North Carolina State University and a Doctorate in Educational Leadership from the University of Sarasota.
 In 1999, Kirkpatrick joined Mote Marine Laboratory as a staff scientist and shifted her research focus to environmental human health, particularly the respiratory effects linked to harmful algal blooms.

 Hank Statscewich, University of Alaska Fairbanks College of Fisheries and Ocean Sciences